oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/api/entity_structure.md

 Get action is restricted.

+Entity structure contains information about configurable entities (their aliases, translated labels, fields, options, and routes.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of entities structure.
+Retrieve a collection of entities structure items.

-{@inheritdoc}

-Returns data about aliases, labels, fields of the entity
+Entity structure contains information about configurable entities (their aliases, translated labels, fields, options, and routes.

 ## FIELDS